alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ```

+## How to make a production build

+There is no need to remove the AltTester package entirely from the project, only the `ALTTESTER` Scripting Define Symbol should be deleted from the Player Settings.
+After that you can build normally as you would do in Unity.

 ## Run tests from the command line

 In order to run tests from the command line you can use the following example